 Learn how to vet a contractor as the professionals do

-- This next step is one that has disqualified many contractors who seemed to be very good up until we reached this point.
-Go to the county superior court web site were the contractor does business, look up that contractor and the qualified parties.
+This next step is one that has disqualified many contractors who seemed to be very good up until we reached this point.
+Go to the county superior court website where the contractor does business, look up that contractor and the qualified parties.
 Again, no one is perfect, and we are not interested in personal matters.
 What we are looking for are patterns of the contractor, either being sued or suing others for business-related matters.
 Some of these sites can be somewhat confusing to navigate, but it is worth the effort.

-- Finally, ask the contractor for a list of address of nearby jobs.
-Drive-by one of their sites and see if the contractor's job site is clean, safe, and imagine that crew on your property.
+Finally, ask the contractor for a list of addresses of nearby jobs.
+Drive by one of their sites and see if the contractor's job site is clean, safe, and imagine that crew on your property.
 Safety matters, and it is the law!
 OSHA says that anyone working more than 6 feet off the ground, MUST be protected from a fall hazard.

-In this article, you learned what sites to visit to learn more about the contractors you are considering to hire.
-You learn learned some practical ways, that will help you avoid slick sales talk, and getting caught up with a wrong contractor.
+In this article, you learned what sites to visit to learn more about the contractors you are considering hiring.
+You learn learned some practical ways, that will help you avoid slick sales talk, and getting caught up with the wrong contractor.
 While there is no foolproof guaranteed way to make sure you never get ripped off, if you do your due diligence, you can change the odds in your favor.

 Roof Consultant and Roofing Industry Advocate